 SENIOR CITIZENS’ FREEDOM TO WORK ACT OF 2000

 When this article was first posted in 2000, there were limits on the amounts retirees between ages 65 and 69 could earn without sacrificing any benefits.
-Thanks to the Senior Citizens’ Freedom to Work Act of 2000, those who have reached full retirement age (full retirement age is 66 for those born 1943-1954) can continue to work and have unlimited earning without causing a reduction in their Social Security benefits.
+Thanks to the Senior Citizens’ Freedom to Work Act of 2000, those who have reached full retirement age (full retirement age is 66 for those born 1943-1954 and 66 and 2 months for those born in 1955) can continue to work and have unlimited earning without causing a reduction in their Social Security benefits.
 This change became effective as of January 1, 2000.
 Prior to this change, those between ages 65 and 69 saw a reduction in their benefits if they had excess earnings.

 Those under full retirement age should keep in mind that it’s only earnings from self-employment and wage income that are considered in determining whether your earnings exceed the limits.
 That is, interest, dividend and other so-called passive income is not counted.
 Neither are capital gains or most forms of rental income.
 The bottom line is that investment income won’t cause you to lose your Social Security benefits.